WHMCS/developer-docs/api-reference/addclient.md

 * You did not enter your country
 * You did not enter your phone number
 * Invalid telephone phone number
+* You did not provide required custom field value for

 ### Version History